Ralph Richardson: West End and Broadway

 In 1936, London Films released Things to Come, in which Richardson played the swaggering warlord "The Boss".
 His performance parodied the Italian dictator Benito Mussolini so effectively that the film was immediately banned in Italy.
 The producer was Alexander Korda; the two men formed a long and mutually beneficial friendship.
 Richardson later said of Korda, "Though not so very much older than I am, I regarded him in a way as a father, and to me he was as generous as a prince."
 In May 1936 Richardson and Olivier jointly directed and starred in a new piece by Priestley, Bees on the Boatdeck.
 Both actors won excellent notices, but the play, an allegory of Britain's decline, did not attract the public.
 It closed after four weeks, the last in a succession of West End productions in which Richardson appeared to much acclaim but which were box-office failures.
 In August of the same year he finally had a long-running star part, the title role in Barré Lyndon's comedy thriller, The Amazing Dr Clitterhouse, which played for 492 performances, closing in October 1937.

 After a short run in The Silent Knight, described by Miller as "a Hungarian fantasy in rhymed verse set in the fifteenth century", Richardson returned to the Old Vic for the 1937–38 season, playing Bottom once again and switching parts in Othello, playing the title role, with Olivier as Iago.
 The director, Tyrone Guthrie, wanted to experiment with the theory that Iago's villainy is driven by suppressed homosexual love for Othello.
 Olivier was willing to co-operate, but Richardson was not; audiences and most critics failed to spot the supposed motivation of Olivier's Iago, and Richardson's Othello seemed underpowered.
 O'Connor believes that Richardson did not succeed with Othello or Macbeth because of the characters' single-minded "blind driving passion – too extreme, too inhuman", which was incomprehensible and alien to him.
 It was for the same reason, in O'Connor's view, that he never attempted the title roles in Hamlet or King Lear.

 Richardson made his television debut in January 1939, reprising his 1936 stage role of the chief engineer in Bees on the Boatdeck.
 His last stage part in the 1930s was Robert Johnson, an Everyman figure, in Priestley's Johnson Over Jordan directed by Basil Dean.
-It was an experimental piece, using music (by Benjamin Britten) and dance as well as dialogue, and was another production in which Richardson was widely praised but which did not prosper at the box-office.
+It was an experimental piece, using music (by Benjamin Britten) and dance as well as dialogue, and was another production in which Richardson was widely praised but that did not prosper at the box-office.
 After it closed, in May 1939, he did not act on stage for more than five years.